ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 This application was developed as part of the **TechXcelerate 2024** challenge, focusing on developing a predictive healthcare system using machine learning and AI.

----

-This file gives a clear description of the project, its features, and how to set up and use the application.
-Make sure to adjust the clone URL and folder paths as needed.